 This type of diabetes links to insulin resistance.
-Usually it happens in older adults, however recently more and more younger adults are diagnosed with it.
-Type 2 diabetes occurs due to poor dietary choices, poor exercise habits, and poor lifestyle.
+Usually, it happens in older adults, however recently more and more younger adults are diagnosed with it.
+Type 2 diabetes occurs due to poor dietary choices, poor exercise habits, and poor lifestyles.

 This is an earlier phase of diabetes.
-One can manage prediabetes with monitoring of their blood glucose levels, healthy, balanced diet and exercise.
+One can manage prediabetes by monitoring their blood glucose levels, healthy, balanced diet, and exercising.
 In that way, they can prevent the disease from developing into type 2 diabetes.

 This type of diabetes i.e. gestational diabetes develops only in women during their pregnancy.
 They can control it with the help of exercise and diet.
 Typically it resolves after the birth of the baby.